schmaustech/ceph-on-hosted-cluster-blog/README.md

 rook-ceph-operator-7b55877858-x5q77                1/1     Running   0          2m50s
 ~~~

 Now that we know the operator is deployed (and the associated pods are running) we can proceed to creating a hyperconverged OpenShift Data Foundation cluster.
 To do this we first need to create a storage cluster yaml file that will allow us to consume each of the pvs per worker node that we configured via the Local Storage Operator.
-We will also configure cpu, memory, replicas and which components the operator will manage in this file.
+We will also configure cpu, memory, replicas and which components the operator will manage in this file from the OpenShift Data Foundation perspective.

 ~~~bash
 $ cat << EOF > ~/openshift-storage-cluster.yaml